timmylindh/CHL/SETUP.md

 # Setup

 This is a detailed post on how to install and configure CHL on your system.
 As of now *CHL* is only officially available on Linux, but I am planning to port it to other operating systems as well if the interest is big enough.
-Otherwise you could of course make a port of it yourself.
+Otherwise you could of course make a port of it yourself, see [contribute]().

 ## Contents
 > #### [Linux](#linux)